-Effective January 1, 2017, the regulatory capital requirements for System banks and associations were modified.
-These regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
+The capital regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
 Regulatory ratios include common equity tier 1 (CET1) capital, tier 1 capital, and total capital risk-based ratios.
 The regulations also include a tier 1 leverage ratio and unallocated retained earnings (URE) and URE equivalents (UREE) leverage ratio.
 The permanent capital ratio (PCR) remains in effect.